+This resulted in an AOCL of \$5 million related to cash flow hedges as at December 31, 2024 (2023 - \$1 million).

-For derivative instruments that are designated and qualify as cash flow hedges, the unrealized gain or loss, after tax, on the derivative instrument is recorded as OCI or OCL and is reclassified to results of operations in the same period during which the hedged transaction affects results of operations.
-During the year ended December 31, 2023, there was a \$4 million after-tax loss (2022 - \$12 million gain), \$5 million before-tax loss (2022 - \$17 million gain), recorded in OCI, and a \$2 million after-tax realized gain (2022 - \$2 million gain), \$2 million before-tax gain (2022 - \$3 million gain), reclassified to financing charges.
-The Company estimates that the amount of AOCI, after tax, related to cash flow hedges to be reclassified to results of operations in the next 12 months is less than \$1 million.
+The Company estimates that the amount of AOCL, after tax, related to cash flow hedges to be reclassified to results of operations in the next 12 months is approximately \$3 million.
 Actual amounts reclassified to results of operations depend on the interest rate in effect until the derivative contracts mature.
-For all forecasted transactions, at December 31, 2023, the maximum term over which the Company is hedging exposures to the variability of cash flows is approximately three years.
+For all forecasted transactions, as at December 31, 2024, the maximum term over which the Company is hedging exposures to the variability of cash flows is approximately two years.

 The Pension Plan manages market risk by diversifying investments in accordance with the Pension Plan's Statement of Investment Policies and Procedures.
 Interest rate risk arises from the possibility that changes in interest rates will affect the fair value of the Pension Plan's financial instruments.
 In addition, changes in interest rates can also impact discount rates which impact the valuation of the pension and post-retirement and post-employment liabilities.
 Currency risk is the risk that the value of the Pension Plan's financial instruments will fluctuate due to changes in foreign currencies relative to the Canadian dollar.
-Other price risk is the risk that the value of the Pension Plan's financial from interest risk or currency risk.
+Other price risk is the risk that the value of the Pension Plan's financial form interest risk or currency risk.
 All three factors may contribute to changes in values of the Pension Plan investments.
 See Note 19 - Pension and Post-Retirement and Post-Employment Benefits for further details.